rafageist/strider-flows/README.md

 ## ⚙️ What is a Strider Flow?

-A **Strider Flow** is the orchestration of multiple Striders:
+A **Strider Flow** is a workflow structure built from multiple **Striders**, each representing a strictly linear tract of Steps.

-- Each Strider runs its Steps linearly.
+- Each Strider runs its Steps in order, reading and writing to a shared **Context**.
-- Steps can trigger jumps to other Striders via their Operations.
+- Execution starts from a **defined initial Strider**.
+- Steps decide explicitly if and where to jump next.
+There is **no automatic execution order** across Striders.
-- The Flow continues until there are no more jumps.
+- If no Step triggers a jump, the Flow ends by design — there are no implicit transitions.

+This ensures that Striders are **not just static containers** but active, predictable segments that control how the Flow moves forward.
+Without explicit jumps, Striders are never executed arbitrarily.

-This structure is **engine-agnostic**: it works inside any process engine, pipeline, or orchestration framework.
+A Strider Flow is **engine-agnostic** and can be implemented inside any process engine, pipeline, or orchestration framework.
-It also fits naturally alongside:
-- **Process Design Pattern (PDP)**: for process lifecycle control.
-- **Stage Design Pattern (SDP)**: for event-based communication.

 ---

 ## ✅ When to use Strider Flows

+Use Strider Flows to:
-- To make complex workflows modular, predictable, and testable.
+- Make workflows modular, predictable, and easy to test.
-- To break logic into clear, linear segments.
+- Break complex logic into clear, reusable linear tracts.
-- To reuse common Steps or Striders across different Flows.
+- Control process transitions explicitly through Steps, never implicitly.

 ---